Deserving Homeless Women Demands To Set Up More Darulamaan In Twin Cities - UrduPoint

 Deserving Homeless Women Demands To Set Up More Darulamaan In Twin Cities

-Deserving homeless women Friday demanded the authorities concerned to set up more Darulaman in twin cities of Islamabad and Rawalpindi to facilitate the deserving women and provide more facilities in existing centre

-ISLAMABAD, (UrduPoint / Pakistan Point News - 7th Feb, 2020 ) :Deserving homeless women Friday demanded the authorities concerned to set up more Darulaman in twin cities of Islamabad and Rawalpindi to facilitate the deserving women and provide more facilities in existing centre.
+ISLAMABAD, Feb 9 (UrduPoint / Pakistan Point News - 9th Feb, 2020 ) :Deserving homeless women has demanded the authorities concerned to set up more Darulaman in twin cities of Islamabad and Rawalpindi to facilitate the deserving women and provide more facilities in existing centers.

 The deserving women have to face problems while there was no alternate places for them in the city to live in a safe and peaceful manner.